- 1 Timeline

 - On p.143-151 of Ultimate Prey, Sanzeri recounts his discussion with former Modesto narcotics officer Orb Hatton, who had retired from the force to own a real estate company in Tuolumne County.
 He recalls how on November 20, 1998, Paul Candler walked into his real estate office and intimidated the secretary into calling him, trying to set up a meeting so he could kill him.
 Hatton ended up confronting Candler near Sonora, and both of them aimed their guns at each other, leading Candler to take off in his blue truck and Hatton to follow him.
 After a brief chase, Candler rolled his truck and Hatton tied him up.
 The murder attempt turned out to be a hired hit in retribution for Hatton investigating what he called the "Mariposa Mess".
 In 1984, newly-elected Mariposa County Sheriff Mattheys contracted him to look into law enforcement corruption (it was suspected that the previous sheriff was the local drug lord) and the death of Ron Van Meter.
 Van Meter was a whistleblower who informed the California Attorney General's Office (ed. note: under John Van de Kamp) about the corruption in Mariposa, only to have them out him to the local authorities.
 Hatton investigated the case for 6 months until the sheriff was forced out due to threats.
 As Hatton recounted it, Candler was involved in drug dealing in Mariposa County and he suspected Candler of being a hitman as well.
 Both Mariposa and Tuolumne County protected Candler from facing any serious charges for his attempted murder with a deadly weapon.

 - Chapter 1 of The Last Circle fills in some of the names.
 The old sheriff was Paul Paige and the new sheriff was Ken Mattheys.
-According to Orb Hatton, his two partners in the investigation were "a former FBI guy and a retired Merced cop", and Seymour says the three people enlisted by Sheriff Mattheys were "Investigator Raymond Jenkins, a Merced College Police Chief, and retired FBI agent Tom Walsh from Merced".
-From matching the names, it is evident that Orb Hatton is the person who Seymour refers to under the alias of Raymond Jenkins.
+According to Orb Hatton, his two partners in the investigation were "a former FBI guy and a retired Merced cop", matching what Seymour about the two main investigators enlisted by Sheriff Mattheys being "Investigator Raymond Jenkins, a Merced College Police Chief, and retired FBI agent Tom Walsh from Merced".

 - Mariposa County Resolution No. 85-314: "WHEREAS, Mr. Phinas Orb Hatton entered into an agreement with Mariposa County to provide services to the Sheriff's Department;"